grasmash/drupal-composer-training/index.md

 Whenever you install or update `drupal/core`, the patch from [comment #130 in Drupal.org issue #2752961](https://www.drupal.org/project/drupal/issues/2752961#comment-12496589) will automatically be applied.
 And if you're updating Drupal, and the patch no longer applies, the `composer-patches` library will warn you so you can go back to that Drupal.org issue and look for a newer, compatible version of the patch.

-> Warning: Even though the `composer-patches` library makes patching easier, you should still use approach patches with caution; a general rule of thumb is to only patch something if it's mission-critical, if you understand everything the patch is doing, and if there's a good chance the patch will be maintained and eventually included in the project so you don't have to use the patch anymore!
+> **Warning**: Even though the `composer-patches` library makes patching easier, you should still use approach patches with caution; a general rule of thumb is to only patch something if it's mission-critical, if you understand everything the patch is doing, and if there's a good chance the patch will be maintained and eventually included in the project so you don't have to use the patch anymore!

 ## Advanced usage